Do you ever get the feeling that documentation isn’t all it’s cracked up to be?

 Whether everyone must work from home or if your team has always been remote only, it is possible to run user story mapping entirely online.
 It’s handy to pick conferencing software that allows you to share screens and record call audio and video.

-You’ll want to use an app that can help you map.
+You’ll want to use a user story mapping tool that can help you map.
 It could be freestyle (and will be more like an in-person mapping experience) such as Miro or Mural or you could use something more structured like Jira.

 (Here at Bluefruit, during the pandemic, we’ve been using Miro, and we have a handy free user story mapping template on Miroverse that you use for your mapping session.)